LawandSpace/Law-Space-Website/_posts/2024-02-16-protecting-a-sacred-river.md

 Yet in transnational conflicts, external actors often determine the terms of dialogue.
 When Statkraft purchased the projects, it opted not to conduct an Indigenous Consultation.
 New Indigenous communities have been formed over the course of the conflict via outside negotiations undertaken by the company, threatening ancestral ceremonies and leadership.
 With weak Chilean regulation, Statkraft has continued to set the terms of recognition.
 This decision, and their continued strategies of targeted negotiations and misinterpretation of Mapuche-Wiilliche cosmology, enable a harmful project to proceed.

 Hydropower development in Mapuche territory continues to infringe upon their rights as Indigenous people.
 I have written about the spatial injustices and regulatory issues for small hydropower development in a [2019 article in *Energy Research and Social Science*](https://www.sciencedirect.com/science/article/pii/S2214629618310065), mapped hydropower conflicts in relation to historical dispossession in a [2021 article in *Geoforum*](https://www.sciencedirect.com/science/article/pii/S0016718521002992), and analyzed the Pilmaiquén - Statkraft conflict with colleagues in a [2021 article in the *Journal of Latin American Geography*](https://muse.jhu.edu/article/799596).
 Felipe Guerra, a co-author, lawyer, and long-term collaborator of the territory, refers to the “epistemic injustice” in how the law is interpreted and applied to sacred sites in Indigenous territories for economic development projects including this case, in his doctoral thesis and forthcoming article in the *Journal of Legal Pluralism*.

-Hydropower development in Mapuche territory continues to infringe upon their rights as Indigenous people.
-I have written about the spatial injustices and regulatory issues for small hydropower development in a [2019 article in *Energy Research and Social Science*](https://www.sciencedirect.com/science/article/pii/S2214629618310065), mapped hydropower conflicts in relation to historical dispossession in a 2021 article in Geoforum, and analyzed the Pilmaiquén - Statkraft conflict with colleagues in a 2021 article in the Journal of Latin American Geography.
-Felipe Guerra, a co-author, lawyer, and long-term collaborator of the territory, refers to the “epistemic injustice” in how the law is interpreted and applied to sacred sites in Indigenous territories for economic development projects including this case, in his doctoral thesis and forthcoming article in the *Journal of Legal Pluralism*.

 ![](/uploads/2024-02-16-protecting-a-sacred-river/picture1.jpg)
 *Machi Millaray and Saami youth leader Ellen Nystad in Oslo, Norway in May 2023.
 Photo by [Pablo Piovano](http://pablopiovano.com/).*